 - bc_name_of_dialogue can refer specifically to the name of the dialogue in question.

-With this level of click detail in Google Analytics, you will not only be able to attribute clicks from BlueConic dialogues (in general) but also from funnel abandonment clicks.
+With this level of click detail in GA4, you will not only be able to attribute clicks from BlueConic dialogues (in general) but also from funnel abandonment clicks.

-Now that you have completed the Experimenter level for preventing funnel abandonment, consider the following enhancements:
+Now that you have developed tools for preventing funnel abandonment, consider the following enhancements:

 - If known visitors (meaning you have their email address) abandon a shopping cart, send the segment of cart abandoners to your ESP for further targeting via email.